dryoni/ZeroSec/aws_safe_access/README.md

 - Copy the script to your scripts folder on your laptop
 - Add an alias in your `.bash_profile` file to the script path: e.g. `alias acc='/path/to/script'`.

-# What access does this tool requires:
+# What access does this tool require:
 The policies folder contains two different policies which can be used and modified to allow several levels of access control:
 - **enable-all-users-access-to-all-resources-policy.json** - When this policy is attached to any IAM User, Group or Role it allows adding/removing/modifying **all security groups**, as well as launch all instances.
 - **enabled-all-users-access-tagged-resources-policy.json** - This is the more secure option.
 This policy allows the access mentioned above only to Security Groups and Instances with **SafeAccess** Tag set to **True.**